debrouwere/yaml2json/examples/musicman.md

 title: The Music Man
 year: 1962
 ---
-In July 1912, a traveling salesman, "Professor" Harold Hill (Robert Preston), arrives in the fictional location of **River City, Iowa**, intrigued by the challenge of swindling the famously stubborn natives of Iowa.
+Plot: In July 1912, a traveling salesman, "Professor" Harold Hill (Robert Preston), arrives in the fictional location of **River City, Iowa**, intrigued by the challenge of swindling the famously stubborn natives of Iowa.
 ---
 block: cast
 actors: